kaascevich/Brainflip/Docs/Planned Features.md

 - [ ] Disabling word wrap in the editor and/or output and/or input
 - [ ] A Go To button in the array popover
 - [ ] A walkthrough in the Help menu
+- [ ] A menu extra to keep track of a running program
+- [ ] Resuming the program after stopping it
+- [ ] Real-time input